Private members' club 1880 apologises for ‘insensitive’ question on George Floyd’s murder in pub quiz

 READ: Tears of joy, relief after conviction in George Floyd murder case

-The club said it takes full responsibility for the incident, adding: “We apologise unreservedly to each and every one of you and are very sorry that you had to experience this at all, especially within our community.”
+The club has a responsibility to its community, both internal and external, “to lead with accountability”, he added.

+Mr Nicholson added: “We are devastated to have caused so much pain and discomfort, and we hope for the opportunity to grow and do better.
+Most of all now we want to create room for healing.”

-The incident was also “not a reflection of (its) values”, said the club, which opened in 2017.
+The club, which opened in 2017, also said the incident was “not a reflection of (its) values”.

 “1880 is about creating connections and inspiring conversations that help us understand one another better, united by a shared willingness to end dogma.
 On this day we failed.